DNS over HTTPS (DoH) FAQs

 What are DoH heuristics?

 These are a set of checks that Firefox performs before enabling DoH by default for users in the rollout regions, to see if enabling DoH will have a negative impact.
 (These checks are ignored if you explicitly enabled DoH.)
 For example, DoH will remain disabled if enterprise policies or parental controls are enabled.
-To learn more, see Security/DNS Over HTTPS/Heuristics and Configuring Networks to Disable DNS over HTTPS.
+To learn more, see Security/DNS Over HTTPS/Heuristics and Configure networks to disable DNS over HTTPS.

 Was this article helpful?